One of the aims of the St George Community Network is for us to work together influence plans for the area.

 – Provision of planters on Church Rd as part of a combined project with St George in Bloom working with ParkWork to expand the existing CIL funded project in St George parks

-Listed below are the projects that were discussed at the meeting.
+Listed below are the projects that have been suggested for St George.

 Projects for potential CIL funding from September 2018.